derdanu/terraform-hub-and-spoke/README.md

 ## Network Diagram

 Please note the NVA for Spoke transient routing is missing in the HUB VNet diagram.
-This script deploys an opnsense NVA.
+This script deploys an OPNsense NVA.
 You can log into the On-Prem VM (terraform output) and you should be able to ping all the VMs

 ![Azure Hub and Spoke](https://docs.microsoft.com/de-de/azure/developer/terraform/media/hub-and-spoke-tutorial-series/hub-spoke-architecture.png)

+## Credits
+OPNsense NVA is based on the work of https://github.com/dmauser/opnazure